Wavefire5201/boat_ctrl/readme.md

 - lidar - view ``PointCloud2`` data
 - camera - view front camera output
 - buoy - front camera output but with Buoy Detection AI
+- taskone - Task one!
+> Note: to run buoy and taskone, you need to install ultralytics with pip
+> `pip install ultralytics`